devhelpr/prompttoform/README.md

 ---

-## Made with love, TypeScript, and curiosity.
+## Made with love, TypeScript, curiosity...and a bit of Vibe coding ... just to see how far it can get